 - Future public and private users

-- Design firms
+- Design offices

-- Institutions, competitiveness clusters and business clusters.
+- Institutions, competitiveness clusters, and business clusters

 Maud Augeai, Lhyfe Project Coordinator for VHyGO